-Tree Fertilization And Deep Root Feeding in San Jose, CA
+Tree Fertilization And Deep Root Feeding

 Managing your San Jose landscape can be a challenge.
 Native plants and trees do well in this Mediterranean-type climate–hot, dry, summers, and temperate winters–but non-native species need special care to thrive in an environment that sees fewer than 20 inches of annual rainfall.
 When you know how to feed and care for your trees in this specific climate, you’ll be rewarded with a healthy lawn and happy trees.

 Like any plant, a tree establishes a root system to draw in nutrients and anchor the tree in the soil.
 That root system extends well beyond the tree’s dripline–the area covered by the tree canopy.
 Research for the UC Agricultural Libraries at Berkeley and Davis found that in some trees, the roots grow out four to seven times the radius of the canopy.
 Good, aerated, nutritious soil lets the roots grow deeper, while trees planted in poor soil develop a shallow root system that does not allow the tree the deep anchor it needs to sustain storms.

 High-quality soil is essential to tree growth and health.
 The ground in San Jose is primarily clay, although some areas are sandy and a few others are loamy or sandy.
 Clay soil is an advantage in the Santa Clara/San Jose area–it holds water and other nutrients really well, so it doesn’t need as much fertilizer as sandy or loamy soil.
 The bulk of clay also helps trees stay anchored in the ground and more stable.